SimonCalvinS1/studentreportcard_kotlin/README.md

 # Features

+These .kt files use the concepts of data classes, functions, classes, constructors, while and for loops, collections: (mutableListOf() and mutableSetOf()), if-else blocks and when blocks
 - Add up to 10 students with marks in 5 subjects
 - Prevents duplicate roll numbers
 - Validates that marks are within 1–100